 Law enforcement can implement a shot detection system, such as ShotSpotter, across their city.
 The technology works like this—sensors are installed across the city to pick up the sound of a gunshot.
 If a gun is fired, ShotSpotter software analyzes audio signals and filters out background noise like wind or cars to verify if the sound was a gunshot.
 Through sensors, the software presents the exact location of the shot.
 Dispatch can send officers to the scene faster, thereby improving response times and increasing the likelihood that police can help the victim and obtain details they need to solve the shooting.
 The call about the gunshot may never have come through to 911, but with a shot detection system in place, police can reduce the amount of gun violence that goes heavily unreported.

-Real-Time Data Visualization
+GIS for Public Safety with Real-Time Data Visualization

 Dispatch relies on real-time data, which oftentimes comes in the form of calls being placed through 911.
 Law enforcement requires a solution that helps them monitor their own operations to better delegate responsibility to a squad.
 Operators can benefit from a platform that integrates their existing data, such as vehicles, and private and public cameras and visualizes them in real-time on an interactive map.